BigBoiDave/open-hey/README.md

 An open source social network made with NodeJS & Express.

-Developed by the [Nerda Unite](https://github.com/Nerds-Unite) group.
+Developed by the [Nerds Unite](https://github.com/Nerds-Unite) group.